Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC510-Foundations-of-Artificial-Intelligence/Portfolio-Milestone-Module-6/README.md

 ## This Assignment Directions

-**Portfolio Milestone Module 4**
+**Portfolio Milestone Module 6**

+First-Order Logic.
-Write at least one paragraph describing how you might use intelligent search methods in your chosen use-case scenario.
-Which search methods might you choose to use?
-To what task will these search methods be applied?
+Write at least one paragraph discussing ways you might leverage first-order logic to deliver results in your program.

 **Grading Criteria:**